wendyverdonk93/docs/content/api/orders/patch_order.md

 ----------------
 __reason__ | string

-Add a short free text memo to the order when setting the shipping status.
+Add a short, free text memo to the order when setting the shipping status.

 ----------------
 __invoice_id__ | string

-Update an existing order with a reference to your internal invoice id.
-The invoice id will be added to financial reports and exports generated within your MultiSafepay account.
+Add your invoice ID to an existing order.
+The ID appears on [reports](/business/accounting/reports/) generated from your MultiSafepay account.

 ----------------
 __invoice_url__ | string

-The invoice url linking to the invoice_id.
+The invoice URL linking to the `invoice_id`.

 ----------------
 __po_number__ | string

-The Purchase Order number of the shipping company.
+The shipping company's purchase order number.

 {{< /description >}}